-Source: Example from Planning for construction and rehabilitation PCU/CMMU/WASHE, Zambia another important factor that should be included in the design process.
+Engineers are good at balancing competing demands such as efficiency, safety, durability and cost of structures.
+The needs of the whole community are another important factor that should be included in the design process.
 Figure 5 shows how the hydraulic design of a water supply system may work, but the location of tap stands has disadvantaged vulnerable people.